College Savings Tips (For All Ages)

 While you’re in school, you can either get a part-time job to help support your higher education endeavors, take out student loans, or help those paying for school save some money.

-Working While in School: Be sure the job is close to or on campus, and the time commitment doesn’t interfere with college life or your grades.
+Working While in School: There are a lot of options to help pay for college, including jobs, work studies, and internships.
+Be sure the job is close to or on campus, and the time commitment doesn’t interfere with college life or your grades.

 Student Loans: You’ve read the precautionary tales about too much student loan debt after college.
 Well, the tales are true.
 Having too much debt, even when it’s paid back over 20 years or more, can eat away at your monthly income and make it tough to buy a home or start a family.
 Just be careful and talk to a lending professional before taking out too many student loans.